RuodanL/fixation_probability/README.md

 The following Python codes are also included:

-- bd-on-hypergraph.py -- to simulate the birth-death process on empirical hypergraphs and randomized hypergraphs.
+- bd-on-hypergraph.py -- to simulate the birth-death process on arbitrary empirical hypergraphs and randomized hypergraphs.
 - bd-on-one-mode-projection.py -- to simulate the birth-death process on the one-mode projection of the empirical hypergraph.